ksflow/ksflow/README.md

 | `KafkaApp`    | `kapp`     | yes        | KafkaACL, KafkaUser, StatefulSet, ScaledObject (kubernetes) |

 The Ksflow controller is configured to point to a single Kafka cluster, operating on topics under a configurable prefix (i.e. `my-cluster.`).
-For security Ksflow relies on Kafka's mTLS client authentication and cert-manager [Certificates](https://cert-manager.io/docs/concepts/certificate/) to manage pod permissions for consuming/producing from/to Kafka topics.
+For security, Ksflow relies on Kafka's mTLS client authentication and cert-manager [Certificates](https://cert-manager.io/docs/concepts/certificate/) to manage pod permissions for consuming/producing from/to Kafka topics.